 Micro Ice Training Centers offer players and parents some of our area’s most experienced and successful hockey instructors.
 We know that the instructor makes the difference, and we have the ones you want 7 days a week, 12 months a year.
 We are here for YOU!
 Each coach brings a specialized skills development program to the ice.
 As a whole, they have made an investment in our area’s hockey community and are dedicated to enhancing the performances of each individual.
 With a professional and committed attitude, each coach operates under the mission of developing a young skater’s potential growth through skill building exercises.

 Dave has been the Program Director for Micro Ice since 2014.
-He is also the Director of Hockey Operations at Bentley University (NCAA Division I) where he is in charge of Player Development and Analytics for the team.
-Prior to Bentley Dave was an assistant coach at Curry College and Trinity College.
+Dave directs and oversees all aspects of Micro Ice's hockey programs and coaches our Ice Dogs teams.
+He is also a Skating and Skills coach in the Boston Bruins organization (NHL & AHL).
+Prior to his role with the Bruins, Dave was the Director of Player Development at Bentley University (NCAA Division I).
+Dave has also served as an assistant coach at Curry College, Trinity College and Phillips Academy Andover.
 He grew up in North Andover, playing for local teams such as the Valley Junior Warriors (EJHL), Phillips Academy Andover, Merrimack College, and Trinity College.
 Prior to Micro Ice, Dave worked for over 15 years at Dynamic Skating.
 Dave currently holds a USA Hockey Level 4 certification.

 Dave Wainwright is Micro Ice’s Director of Player Development and serves as the head coach of our 2011 and 2013 teams.
 Dave played high school hockey at Thayer Academy and then went on to be a 4-year player at Boston College, earning a Captain designation in his senior year.
 Dave was an NHL Draft selection of New York Islanders in 1992.
 Most recently, Dave was the 2013 Islanders Hockey Club Elite head coach for two seasons.
 Dave also served as an assistant coach of 2011 Valley Junior Warriors Elite for one season.
 Dave brings a wealth of playing, coaching and development experience at all levels to Micro Ice.
 Dave resides in North Andover, Massachusetts with his wife and three sons.